whatnote/BrackenPenTurner/README.md

 when you push this to git, it should result in heruko building the app and the website delpoying. with all the static files.

-To join the media files to the S3 bucket.

-first things, add this code to setting.py to cache static files for long periods.
+optional, add this code to setting.py to cache static files for long periods. it should help to improve the performance of the site.

 ```
 if 'USE_AWS' in os.environ: